andrija-s/ttt-ai/README.md

-# Tic Tac Toe "AI" Shennanigans
+# Tic Tac Toe "AI" Shenanigans

 ### What?
 This is a ittle Java program to play tic tac toe versus an "AI" that is supposed to be unbeatable.
 Inspired by [Sebastian Lague's Chess AI video](https://www.youtube.com/watch?v=U4ogK0MIzqk).